\1\n \1

 If you're converting images for web use, here are the practices I recommend based on years of testing:

-• Use WebP as your default: Unless you need legacy browser support (IE11, which is officially dead), WebP is the best all-around format for web images.
+• Use Unless you need legacy browser support (IE11, which is officially dead), WebP is the best all-around format for web images.

 • Don't exceed display dimensions: If an image will display at 800px wide, don't serve a 4000px wide file.
 Use the resize feature to match your display size.